AlexSonar/prometheus_inegration/README.md

 Before you start please:

-1. Take a look on roject prerequisites;
+1. take a look on roject prerequisites;
-2. Take a look on [Docker-compose compatibility doc](https://github.com/AlexSonar/prometheus_inegration/blob/main/docs/issue_Docker-compose%20compatibility.md);
+2. take a look on [Docker-compose compatibility doc](https://github.com/AlexSonar/prometheus_inegration/blob/main/docs/issue_Docker-compose%20compatibility.md);
-3. Take a look on /docker/set_env_vars_default.sh you may want to customize many of the variables like ports; environment; labels networks; ext.
+3. take a look on /docker/set_env_vars_default.sh you may want to customize many of the variables like ports; environment; labels networks; ext.
 (**Caution!** the "volumes" has an inverse relationship in the project components)
 4. run /docker/make_compose_component.sh